 - 1. Review information regarding the long-term stewardship and management of the Rocky Flats site, including but not limited to the results of the operational and performance monitoring data of site operations and DOE status reports. - 2.
-Identify key questions about the cleanup and ongoing management, and evaluate for remedy effectiveness and impacts to human and ecological receptors.
-Discussions will take place at Board meetings throughout the year and into 2016 as needed. - 3.
-Track the progress made in treating contaminated groundwater at the groundwater treatment systems. - 4.
-Track the ongoing investigation into the source(s) of elevated actinide levels found in surface water near monitoring location GS-10. - 5.
-In preparation for USFWS' plans to conduct a prescribed burn at the Rocky Flats National Wildlife Refuge, - a.
-Work with DOE, CDPHE and EPA to understand the impacts of and risk from fire at Rocky Flats, - b.
-Work with USFWS to understand its permit requirements and plans, including communications and outreach strategies, and - c.
-Develop and implement a communications strategy. - 6.
+Continue to identify key questions about the cleanup and ongoing management, and evaluate for remedy effectiveness and impacts to human and ecological receptors. - 3.
+Track the progress made in treating contaminated groundwater at the groundwater treatment systems.
+Attention to the significant changes to the East Trenches, Mound Site, and Solar Ponds groundwater plume treatment systems will be a focus during 2016 to ensure that the systems are effectively removing contaminants from groundwater. - 4.
+Track the ongoing investigation into the source(s) of elevated actinide levels found in surface water.
+Of particular note are the cyclic uranium levels in North Walnut Creek at point of compliance WALPOC, elevated levels of actinides at point of evaluation GS10 on South Walnut Creek, and elevated plutonium levels at point of evaluation SW027 in the Woman Creek drainage. - 5.
+Track the geotechnical progress made in addressing surface slumping at the Original Landfill (OLF). - 6.
 Work with DOE on implementing its Legacy Management Closure Public Involvement Plan (LMPIP), including the meetings DOE identified in the LMPIP. - 7.
 Review DOE budgets for implementation of DOE responsibilities. - 8.
-Participate in DOE, CDPHE and/or EPA assessment(s) of remedy operations and effectiveness. - 9.
+Participate in DOE, CDPHE and/or EPA assessment(s) of remedy operations and effectiveness, including the CERCLA five-year review. - 9.
 As needed, evaluate legal and regulatory issues regarding implementation of RFLMA and related site documents, and provide information to the Stewardship Council and to the community. - 10.
 Work with DOE and the regulators to understand technical data regarding implementation and effectiveness of cleanup remedies and long-term controls, and provide information to the Stewardship Council and to the community. - 11.
 Transmit to appropriate officers and employees of the DOE questions and concerns of governments, persons and entities regarding Rocky Flats. - 12.
 Continue to participate in Adaptive Management Plan meetings, including technical evaluations of data. - 13.
-Develop parameters DOE and USFWS should consider is establishing a visitor's center for Rocky Flats, and forward to the agencies. - 14.
-Support the Rocky Flats Cold War Museum efforts to establish a museum and on mechanisms for educating successive generations about the history of Rocky Flats, particularly about residual contamination and continued need for long-term stewardship. - 15.
+Continue to work with DOE on the development of the visitor center. - 14.
+Support the Rocky Flats Cold War Museum to educate successive generations about the history of Rocky Flats, particularly about residual contamination and continued need for long-term stewardship. - 15.
 Track the development of Jefferson County Parkway as it relates to Rocky Flats.

-Former Rocky Flats Workforce
+Former Rocky Flats Workforce LSO Activity